WeaverFi/api/README.md

 ## Self-Hosting

-This repository is already setup for Firebase hosting, but could easily be adapted to be deployed on AWS or any other cloud deployment service.
+This repository is already setup for Firebase hosting, but could easily be adapted to be deployed on any other cloud deployment service.

 1. Add your own API keys in `functions/keys.json` (an example file is provided).

 2. Install dependencies by navigating to the `functions` folder and using `npm i`.

-3. To deploy to Firebase, add your project ID in `.firebaserc` (an example file is provided), and use `firebase deploy`.
+3. Add your project ID in `.firebaserc` (an example file is provided).

+4. Optionally, whitelist any origins to be exempt from rate limits in `functions/.env` (an example file is provided).

+5. Optionally, setup custom rate limits using [3PI](https://github.com/3PIKeys) or change other settings in `functions/index.ts`.

+3. To deploy to Firebase, use `firebase deploy`.

 [banner]: /Banner.png "WeaverFi"